weedz/vscode-perl-language-server/README.md

 # Perl language server for vscode

+## :warning: This project is not being maintained

+Unfortunately, the former maintainer no longer have the time and/or resources to work on this project.
+For more information see this [issue](https://github.com/weedz/vscode-perl-language-server/issues/2).

 [![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/linus-bjorklund.perl-lsp?style=for-the-badge)](https://marketplace.visualstudio.com/items?itemName=linus-bjorklund.perl-lsp)

 Performs a really basic static analyze of perl code to provide the following: